FrankfurtRheinMain Metropolitan Area

 Nature and Culture at a High Level

 Hardly anywhere else in Germany you can experience such differences between an international metropolis, nature, and culture.
-Short distances lead into the green, around 574,000 hectares of forest and recreational areas are available for sports and leisure activities.
+Short distances lead into the green, like the Taunus and the Odenwald mountains.
+Around 574,000 hectares of forest and recreational areas are available for sports and leisure activities.
 That corresponds to almost 39 percent of the regional area.

-Numerous renowned museums, institutions and festivals ensure a lively cultural offer.
+Numerous renowned museums, institutions and festivals such as the Frankfurt Fashion Week ensure a lively cultural offer.
 The FrankfurtRheinMain area is therefore a wonderful place to live and work.